 The next known aerial photograph of 26 June 1944 shows that two barracks were erected and the perimeter was extended and secured/camouflaged (as far as it is visible on the published photo, which only shows the eastern half of the extermination area).

 The 23 and 25 August 1944 aerial photographs are of good quality and provide a more detailed look at the site (Figure 7 and 8).
 The full extension of the pentagon-shaped area with security and camouflage fence is obvious, several structures which could be small barracks/barns/guard stand - probably the storage and SS compound of the site -, three incineration trenches north-west of Bunker 2, several stripes between the horse stable barracks and the entrance to the gas chambers (perhaps some garden, like at the crematoria, or big benches for undressing?).
-Some spots along the security fence might be permanent guard posts, machine gun nests, small bomb shelters (the Soviet investigators believed to have identified such along south and south-west sides of the pentagon).
+Some spots along the security fence might be permanent guard posts, machine-gun nests, small bomb shelters (the Soviet investigators believed to have identified such along the south and south-west sides of the pentagon).

 |Figure 8: Aerial photographs of Bunker 2 of 31 May, 23 August, 25 August, 13 September, 29 November 1944 and 19 February 1945 (for sources of the photos see Auschwitz-Birkenau Aerial Photographs).|

 Further aerial photographs of the area are compiled in Figure 8.
 On 13 September 1944, one of the incineration trenches was levelled indicating that Bunker 2 was about to get deactivated.
-On 29 November 1944, the body disposal sites are cleared, on 21 December 1944 the horse stable barracks are removed and the Bunker 2 building razed to the ground.
+On 29 November 1944, the body disposal sites are cleared, on 21 December 1944 the stable horse barracks are removed and the Bunker 2 building razed to the ground.

 What is left on the aerial photograph of 19 February 1945, i.e. after Soviet liberation: a pit with an almost quadratic shape to the west of the former gas-chamber (also visible on prior aerial photographs) - perhaps serving as a water reservoir for fire fighting -, and a heap of wood/branches.
 The Soviet drawing illustrates the pile along the north-eastern side of the pentagon-shaped area found after the liberation of the camp.
 It was assumed to be "fuel wood for the cremation pit", but the aerial photos show that it was build up between 23 August 1944 and 29 November 1944, i.e. after the period of excessive deportations exceeding the capacity of the crematoria.
 It's conceivable that this is where remains of the dismantled security fence were dumped.